-What is the Curse of Dimensionality in Machine Learning (with Example)
+What Is the Curse of Dimensionality in machine learning

 The curse of dimensionality refers the the various challenges of making meaningful machine learning generalizations from data containing large number of dimensions.